jpretired/wp-prirucka-wt/wp-content/plugins/wpdiscuz/readme.txt

 [https://wpdiscuz.com/community/news/security-vulnerability-issue-in-5-3-5-please-udate/](https://wpdiscuz.com/community/news/security-vulnerability-issue-in-5-3-5-please-udate/)

 = Comments - wpDiscuz v7.0.0 / v7.0.1 / v7.0.2 =

-**IMPORTANT!**
-This is a major version update!
-As you can see we jump from 5.3.5 version to 7.0.x, so you should understand, that lots of things are changed.
-This is a totally different wpDiscuz.
-Therefore, we recommend you follow these steps before updating to version 7:

 1. You'll lose old wpDiscuz template customization in the active WordPress theme /wpdiscuz/ folder.
 If you don't have customized wpDiscuz template files, just ignore this note.
 2. Please check [wpDiscuz v7 demo](https://wpdiscuz.com/) to make sure you want to update.